DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 ***PAUSE: Let's quickly walk through the GitHub interface.***

 ## Step 1: Set up the Development Environment
 1. Create the project directory.
-On a Windows or Mac, create the **agriculture** folder in a folder that does not reside under a system folder such as "My Documents".
+On a Windows or Mac, create the **agr** folder in a folder that does not reside under a system folder such as "My Documents".

 2. Download the project files from the git repo (easiest way):
    - **agr_manual.env**: Environment variables loading file
    - **configuration.json**: Configure your API credentials and settings
    - **connector.py**: Implement the connector using the Fivetran SDK
    - **requirements.txt**: Python requirements file
-3. Once the above files are downloaded copy/move them to the newly created **agriculture** folder
+3. Once the above files are downloaded copy/move them to the newly created **agr** folder
 4. Open this folder in your development IDE or in a terminal window
 5. **Activate your Python virtual environment in your terminal window**